redpesk-common/canbus-binding/docs/1-Architecture.md

 ![Communication between CAN bindings and third applications](images/CAN_bindings_communication.png)

-Last but not least, the low level binding can be shipped as binary only using OpenXC inspired [redpesk@ low level CAN binding Generator](https://github.com/redpesk-common/low-level-can-generator).
+Last but not least, the low level binding can be shipped as binary only using OpenXC inspired [redpesk@ canbus Generator](https://github.com/redpesk-common/canbus-generator).